 To personalize energy savings estimates - Based on the information you provide and/or electricity use data from your utility meter, Efficiency Vermont may customize savings recommendations for you by phone, mail, or on our website.
 These savings estimates may also be customized based on daily, hourly, or 15-minute interval electricity use data from “smart meters” if that is available for your account.
 See the section Can you limit how your information is used? for information about how you can opt out of receiving smart-meter-enabled personalized energy savings estimates.

-To improve the Efficiency Vermont website and outreach - Efficiency Vermont collects information about usage of the Efficiency Vermont website for system administration, to filter traffic, to look up user domains, to report on statistics, and to improve the services that Efficiency Vermont offers.
-This data is not tied to your personal information and is used only in aggregate form.
+To improve the Efficiency Vermont website and outreach - Efficiency Vermont collects information about usage of the Efficiency Vermont website for system administration, to filter traffic, to look up user domains, to report on statistics, to present our Website and its contents to you, to allow you to participate in interactive features on our Website, and to improve the services that Efficiency Vermont offers.
 You can limit the data that is collected by using your browser’s cookie settings.
 See “Additional information on the Efficiency Vermont website” to learn more.

 To promote energy efficiency - Efficiency Vermont may share anonymized or aggregated (i.e., not personally identifiable) information with government agencies, researchers, or other entities who request access to such information.
 This information may be used to leverage regional, national, and international efficiency efforts for the advancement of energy efficiency through research, advocacy, and policy efforts.